 Another variation of the blooming series is the “full bloom” diamond ring design.
 The main differences lie in the use of a single layer of melee diamonds surrounding the center stone.
 Here, you can see the distinct crescents in the form of cups holding onto the french-cut diamonds.

 Tacori rings don’t come cheap and they can sometimes cost 2-3 times the price of a typical mass-produced setting.
-Considering they are designer rings and that they do have a certain level of branding to their name, it shouldn’t come as a surprise.
+Considering they are designer rings with a certain level of branding to their name, it shouldn’t come as a surprise.

 Sure, you could try to get replicas made at lower prices from jewelry benches but I will have to warn you that it is illegal for any other jeweler to copy their trademark designs.